emooreatx/governance/org-docs/CHARTER.md

 ## 5. Trademarks

-The use of any names, trademarks, service marks, logos, mascots, or similar indicators of source or origin and the goodwill associated with them arising out of the Project’s activities (the "Marks"), is governed by a trademark policy to be adopted by the Technical Steering Committee and posted publicly, the initial version of which is attached to this document (./TRADEMARKS.md).
+The use of any names, trademarks, service marks, logos, mascots, or similar indicators of source or origin and the goodwill associated with them arising out of the Project’s activities (the "Marks"), is governed by a trademark policy to be adopted by the Technical Steering Committee and posted publicly, the initial version of which is attached to this document: [TRADEMARKS](./TRADEMARKS.md).

 ## 6. Antitrust Policy

-The Technical Steering Committee is bound by the Project's Antitrust Policy, the current version of which is attached to this document (./ANTITRUST.md).
+The Technical Steering Committee is bound by the Project's Antitrust Policy, the current version of which is attached to this document [ANTITRUST](./ANTITRUST.md).

 ## 7. No Confidentiality